knocknote/gotx/README.md

 | Required| Support a current transaction, create a new one if none exists. |
 | RequiresNew | Create a new transaction, and suspend the current transaction if one exists. |

-* Each method has the following options
+* Each method has the following options.

 | Option | Description |
 |--------|----------|